-In order for social media to work, you’ll need your volunteers to “follow” or subscribe to your channels, so make sure to include social media handles in your correspondence.
+For social media to work, you'll need your volunteers to "follow" or subscribe to your channels, so include social media handles in your correspondence.
 You also need to post regularly, which typically requires a well-planned approach.

 If you're not sure where to start, try focusing your efforts on one of two social media platforms:

-- Facebook is the most popular social media platform, great for events and sharing photos coupled with writing
+- Facebook is the most popular social media platform, great for events, sharing photos, and writing.

 - Instagram is well known for visual content, including photos, videos, and stories.

 - LinkedIn is essential for professional networking and great for high-quality group interactions, article sharing, and events.